-- 1) The Rector shall not charge fees for performing any rites of the Church (for example, baptisms, marriages, funerals) for members of Church. - 2) The Rector may, however, receive income from other sources, such as: - a) Sacramental services on behalf of persons not in any way related to the parish. - b) Fees and honoraria for professional services performed on personal time for groups unrelated to the parish, or for sermons, books or articles published outside the parish.
+- 1) The Clergy will not charge fees for performing any rites of the Church (for example, baptisms, marriages, funerals) for members of \\\\\\ Church. - 2) The Clergy may, however, receive income from other sources, provided such activity does not interfere with the Clergy's fulfillment of his/her primary duties.
+Among such possible income sources are:

+- a) Sacramental services on behalf of persons not in any way related to the parish. - b) Fees and honoraria for professional services performed on personal time for groups unrelated to the parish, or for sermons, books or articles published outside the parish. - c) Other employment.

-Section G. Mutual Ministry Review
+Section F. Mutual Ministry Review

-- 1) The Rector, Wardens and Vestry agree to discussions and mutual reviews of the total ministry of the parish, in order to: - a) Provide the Rector, Wardens, and Vestry opportunity to assess how well they are fulfilling their responsibilities to each other and to the ministries they share. - b) Establish goals for the work of the whole parish for the coming year. - c) Isolate areas of conflict or disappointment which have not received adequate attention and may be affecting mutual ministry adversely. - d) Clarify expectations of all parties to help put any future conflicts in manageable form. - 2) A mutually agreed upon third party will be engaged to facilitate the mutual ministry review process.
-The initial review will occur between six months and one year from the date the Rector begins ministry with the parish (Section H (2).
-Additional mutual ministry reviews will occur on a triennial basis about 18 months after a scheduled Episcopal Visitation.
+- 1) The Clergy, Wardens and Vestry agree to an annual discussion and mutual review of the total ministry of the parish, in order to: - a) Provide the Clergy, Wardens, and Vestry opportunities to assess how well they are fulfilling their responsibilities to each other and to the ministries they share. - b) Establish goals for the work of the whole parish for the coming year. - c) Isolate areas of conflict or disappointment that have not received adequate attention and may be affecting the parish's ministry. - d) Clarify the expectations of all parties to help prevent future conflict. - e) Recognize and celebrate the blessings and successes experienced during the previous year. - 2) In performing the annual review, the Clergy, Wardens and Vestry will follow the guidance set forth in the attached Outline for Mutual Ministry Review. - 3) The Clergy or Wardens may request that the Mutual Ministry Review be facilitated by a mutually agreed-upon third party, whose selection may be determined in consultation with the Bishop or member of diocesan staff, if desired. - 4) The Parish will share the results of the Mutual Ministry Review with the Bishop upon request.